sayalipawar757-rgb/jenkins-work/multibranch_solutions.md

 Root cause :
              1. (i) It recognizes the dev branch but not the jenkins file this means ;
                 (ii) The jenkinsfile path in the git and while creating a Multibranch pipeline the path and the repository link                      should be correct.
-                (iii) if there is a name conflict means (upper case / Lower case ) or your created the file in another repo/file but in jenkins your giving a wronng path.
+                (iii) if there is a name conflict means (upper case / Lower case ) or your created the file in another repo/                          file but in jenkins your giving a wronng path.

              2. (i) If it couldn't find jenkinsfile then how it can run a pipeline.
                 (ii) Because it failed to find a jenkinsfile in the given path, it will skip the stage called "build".